DataDog/integrations-extras/cockroachdb_dedicated/README.md

 ## Overview

 The CockroachDB Cloud integration for Datadog enables data collection and alerting on a subset of CockroachDB metrics using the Datadog platform.
-For more context, go to [CockroachDB Essential Metrics][1].

-**NOTE**: link for Essential Metrics Standard does NOT exist yet in public docs

 ## Setup